MaximilianRieder/ArtemisFailoverMessageLoss/README.md

 In a failover configuration, we observed an issue where, after a temporary unavailability of all brokers (e.g., due to a short network interruption), the consumer failed to properly resume message consumption.
-Although the brokers became fully available again, the consumer either received only every second message for a period of time or, in some cases, stopped receiving messages altogether.
+Although the brokers became fully available again, sometimes the consumer either received only every second message for a period of time or, in some cases, stopped receiving messages altogether.

 ## Setup